thorin-schiffer/kivy_relayr/readme.md

 - native or inside a virtual machine (VirtualBox recommended)
 - the code here (as well as Ubuntu 15.10) also works on the Raspberry Pi 2
 - previous Ubuntu versions might work, too, but have not been tested

+For the Raspberry Pi there is even an image of a complete distribution named [KivyPie](http://kivypie.mitako.eu/ "KivyPie") that you can try out (this was not tested though with the code in this repository).

 ### Installing Kivy